 Otoko wa chie, onna wa nasake

-- Literally: Man has wisdom, woman compassion;
+- Literally: The man has wisdom, the woman has compassion;

 Videos about Japanese Proverbs